 This is called 'DC offset.'

+you end up with a true AC signal.
 AC Audio Signal With DC Offset

 The AC audio signal rides on top of the tube's high voltage DC.

 Vacuum Tube Preamp diagram above the load resistor

 is shown connected to the tube's plate.

 The load resistor changes the amplifier circuit from a current amplifier to a

 voltage amplifier.
 The load resistor allows a small flow of current from the tube's plate to make a

 voltage amplifier.
 The load resistor restricts the flow from the 250v DC power supply

 to the tube's plate.
 When the tube flows negatively charged electrons to the